ZhL0b1X/DRAST/README.md

 ___

 DNS Resolver is a Python program that collects DNS record data for domains stored in a DNS server.
 It currently supports A, AAAA, MX, NS, SOA, TXT, and CNAME record types, and can save the collected data to a file or SQLite3 database.
-The program is under active development and will have more features in the future.

 ____